 There are three phrases used in the book to describe certain associations that exist with the throne of God in heaven – in the midst of the throne, around the throne, and before the throne.
 The first two carry with them the general thought of physical geographical location and proximity to the throne in heaven.
 “In the midst” gives more the thought or sense of being part of the throne, especially in a direct relationship with its actions and outcomes.
 “Around the throne” gives more the thought of subordinate endowed authority given or bestowed by the One sitting on the central throne.
 Nevertheless, it does also mean closeness to the throne in its geographical location.
 By redemption in Christ, the church has been made kings and priests to His God and Father (Rev. 1:6).

-The general priesthood of all believers primarily includes the thought of a group physically closest to God.
+In Christianity, the general priesthood of all believers primarily includes the thought of a group physically closest to God.
 When Jehovah said Israel would be “a kingdom of priests and a holy nation,” it had this thought of physical closeness in mind (Ex.
 19:5-6).
 Jehovah would dwell in the midst of Israel, but would not do the same with any Gentile nation.
 The Jews were made “holy” in the sense of being physically separated from the Gentiles.
 They were a “kingdom of priests” because they were the nation privileged by Jehovah to be physically closest to Him.

 When God said “a kingdom of priests,” it is a mistaken thought that God’s intention was for the nation of Israel to serve as mediatorial priests for the Gentiles.
 Judaism was a wall of separation from the Gentiles, always conspicuously maintained by the Jews.
 Their religion had its own mediatorial priesthood in the Levitical tribe, and specifically the house of Aaron.
 Besides, all mediatorial priesthoods only function on behalf of those who are in relationship with God – the Aaronic priesthood functioned on behalf of the children of Israel; today, during the Christian dispensation, Jesus Christ functions in a priesthood for all believers.
 But Israel being a mediatorial priesthood for Gentiles is error, and completely outside the scope of biblical priesthood.